Parker Lewis Can't Lose

-Parker Lewis Can't Lose is an American teen sitcom that originally aired on Fox from September 1990 to June 1993.
-It was produced by Clyde Phillips Productions in association with Columbia Pictures Television.
-During the last season, the series rebranded to Parker Lewis.
+Parker Lewis Can't Lose (rebranded simply as Parker Lewis for the third and final season) is an American teen sitcom that originally aired on Fox from September 1990 to June 1993.
+It was produced by Clyde Phillips Productions, in association with Columbia Pictures Television.
 The series depicts the tribulations of the title character Parker Lewis (played by Corin Nemec), a Santo Domingo High School student, for whom nothing is impossible.
 It was strongly influenced by the feature film Ferris Bueller's Day Off.

 Premise

-The title character, Parker Lewis, often narrates episodes.
-Parker Lewis, Jerry Steiner, and Mikey Randall are mainly concerned with fitting in.
+Parker Lewis Can't Lose features the title character as frequent narrator of episodes.
+Alongside Parker, Jerry Steiner and Mikey Randall are main characters whose primary focus through the show is fitting in.
+The show revolves around the experiences of these characters as they navigate the challenges of adolescence and strive for social acceptance within their high school.
 Their efforts are often thwarted by Parker's little sister, Shelly, and school principal Grace Musso.

-The show focuses on teenage life and has a living-cartoon-like quality, however it contains human actors and actresses.
-Many episodes contain subtle references to movies, politics, and celebrities.
-The surrealism was toned down in the series' final season, going as far as having Parker acknowledge this by breaking the 4th wall and 'canceling' one of the shows Transitions.
-The 3,100 students at Santo Domingo High School are called Flamingos, after their school mascot.
-The school motto is "E Pluribus Flamingus", mimicking USA's motto E Pluribus Unum.
+The series focuses on the teenage lives of its characters and has a cartoon-like quality, though it is live action.
+Many episodes contain references to pop culture, politics and celebrities.
+The surrealism was toned down in the series' final season, going as far as having Parker acknowledge this by breaking the fourth wall and 'canceling' one of the show's transitions.